aws-samples/amazon-redshift-modernize-dw/README.md

 	<pre><code>
 	CREATE OR REPLACE VIEW adb305_view_NYTaxiRides AS SELECT * FROM workshop_das.taxi_201504 <b>Note how these are business quarters</b>
    UNION ALL
    SELECT * FROM workshop_das.taxi_201601
    UNION ALL
 	 SELECT * FROM workshop_das.taxi_201602
    UNION ALL
    SELECT * FROM workshop_das.taxi_201603
    UNION ALL
    SELECT * FROM workshop_das.taxi_201604
    UNION ALL
   SELECT * FROM adb305.NYTaxiRides
   WITH NO SCHEMA BINDING;
 	</code></pre>

 * Or something like this?
 Bulk DELETE-s in Redshift are actually quite fast (with one-time single-digit minute time to VACUUM), so this is also a valid configuration as well:

 	<pre><code>
 	CREATE OR REPLACE VIEW adb305_view_NYTaxiRides AS SELECT * FROM workshop_das.taxi_current
   UNION ALL
   SELECT * FROM adb305.NYTaxiRides
   WITH NO SCHEMA BINDING;
 	</code></pre>

-* Don’t forget a quick ANALYZE and VACUUM after completing either version.

 * If needed, the Redshift DAS tables can also be populated from the Parquet data with COPY.
 Note: This will highlight a data design when we created the Parquet data

 **COPY with Parquet doesn’t currently include a way to specify the partition columns as sources to populate the target Redshift DAS table.
 The current expectation is that since there’s no overhead (performance-wise) and little cost in also storing the partition data as actual columns on S3, customers will store the partition column data as well.**

 * We’re going to show how to work with the scenario where this pattern wasn’t followed.
 Use the single table option for this example

 	````
 	CREATE TABLE workshop_das.taxi_current DISTSTYLE EVEN SORTKEY(year, month, type) AS SELECT * FROM adb305.NYTaxiRides WHERE 1 = 0;